-Thankfully, this writer’s adult daughter has never delivered so imbecilic a soliloquy and has taken care to be discreet about her private life.
-Maybe it is because when my girl discovered what the frightful Ms. Weeks discovered at age 5, her mother (me) said this:
+Thankfully, this writer’s adult daughter has never delivered so imbecilic a soliloquy.
+Maybe it is because when my girl discovered what the frightful Ms. Weeks discovered at age 5, her mother said this:

 As with all the asexual, apolitical, neutral, age-appropriate messages moms and dads were once perfectly capable of conveying, it worked.
-The little girl nodded and chose instead to cuddle with mom in front of the wonderfully innocent “Adventures Of The Gummy Bears.”
+We cuddled up with mom in front of the wonderfully innocent “Adventures Of The Gummy Bears.”
 (Cute, innocent Disney is long dead, but boy, was it magic!)

 To avoid raising a genius of genitalia is not that hard.
 But how do we stop dads from choosing the gore of war?